oxivanisher/oxi.ch/content/posts/2017-03-28-prusa-i3-and-all-marlin-based-3d-printers-pid-tuning-with-octoprint-slic3r-and-simplify3d/index.md

 ---
 This content is available as a German video and English blog post.

-Why do you need to tune the <a href="https://en.wikipedia.org/wiki/PID_controller" target="_blank">PID</a> loop?
+Why do you need to tune the [PID](https://en.wikipedia.org/wiki/PID_controller) loop?
 One possible reason can be, if you changed the hotend or parts of it.

-Another would be, that you did the Voltage &#8220;hack&#8221; as described by Thomas Sanladerer to get the hotend and heated bed heat faster.
-This &#8220;hack&#8221; is not supported and even highly discouraged by Prusaresearch, since it addressed a long gone issues!
+Another would be, that you did the Voltage "hack" as described by Thomas Sanladerer to get the hotend and heated bed heat faster.
+This "hack" is not supported and even highly discouraged by Prusaresearch, since it addressed a long gone issues!
 YOU LOOSE YOUR WARRANTY if you do that and Joseph will get angry at you.
 And now read this paragraph again before fiddling around with electronics!
-But I had to mention it, because it was the reason I did this PID tuning blog and video in the first place.<!--more-->
+But I had to mention it, because it was the reason I did this PID tuning blog and video in the first place.

-The Prusa 3D printers firmware is based on <a href="https://github.com/MarlinFirmware/Marlin" target="_blank">Marlin</a>, a open source firmware for <a href="http://reprap.org/" target="_blank">RepRap 3D printers</a> based on the Arduino platform.
+The Prusa 3D printers firmware is based on [Marlin](https://github.com/MarlinFirmware/Marlin), a open source firmware for [RepRap 3D printers](http://reprap.org/) based on the Arduino platform.
 If you do not have a preconfigured 3d printer running on Marlin like a Prusa, you should do this in any case to get the most stable temperature.

 So, why do we even need a PID controller and what does it do?
 PID loops are used in a variety of applications all over the industry and also in many other household or even hobby devices like my quadcopters for example.
 The three letters stand for: